Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/01_abstraction.typ

 #reading-path(path: "essential") #h(0.5em) #reading-path(path: "beginner")

-In the Prologue, we established that exact verification is impossible for general networks.
+In the Prologue, we established that we cannot test every possible input.
-We must approximate.
+We must reason about *sets* of inputs (abstract properties) rather than individual values.
-But how do we approximate in a way that is useful for networks?
+But how do we actually do this for network packets?
 How do we ensure we don't "approximate away" the security holes we are trying to find?

-This chapter introduces the core concept of Abstract Interpretation applied to networks:
+This chapter introduces the core mechanism of Abstract Interpretation applied to networks:
 *Header Space Analysis*.

 == The Geometric Analogy